Fundamental Concepts

 This pattern allows your business logic to work with:

-- Framework state: When a StatePort is passed from React (or Solid, Svelte)
+- Framework-specific state: when a StatePort is passed from React (or Solid, Svelte)

-- Standalone state: When no StatePort is provided, it uses ReactiveValue internally
+- Framework-agnostic state: when no StatePort is provided, it can instantiate ReactiveValue internally

 The business logic remains completely framework-agnostic while being reactive to framework state when needed.